LOTN: CHARACTER GUIDE

 Heng Shao

 A Shaolin monk gifted with supernatural motion magic allowing him to distort time and move with extreme speed.
-After exposing a demonic possession of a Yeti in 604, Heng summoned Kharos through a Hero Prayer, an encounter that rendered him undying.
+After exposing a demonic possession of a Yeti in 604, Heng summoned Kharos through a Hero Prayer, an encounter that left him undying.
 Heng later took a vow of silence, becoming a reclusive guardian who communicates telepathically, and trains select individuals for the war against the Dark.

 Episodes: 16, 19